jminjares4/Digital-System-2-Template/Lab4/README.md

 # Lab 4: Washing Machine Controller  :zap:
 The purpose of lab is to complete an ASM design with MSI components for a Washing Machine controller.
 The design must be implemented using Xilinx ISE environment and verify operation on ISim simulator.

 ## Prelab
   Submit the following 3 items:

-  1) Based on provided Block Diagram, Circuit Diagram and final ASMChart, specify contents of the ROM table
+  **1)** Based on provided *Block Diagram, Circuit Diagram and final ASM Chart*, specify **contents of the ROM** table

-  2) Specify the contents of the full Programming table.
+  **2)** Specify the contents of the full Programming table.

-  3. Submit your rom_controller Verilog module, using the values obtained in the previous step.
+  **3)** **Submit your rom_controller Verilog module**, using the values obtained in the previous step.

 ## In Lab Session (50%)
 **1.** Generate a Xilinx Project using modular design to implement your ASM